-They have collaboratively built a hub that builds on the very best technologies in the field and their collective and extensive experience in multi-territory online licensing, data matching and processing, and copyright services.
+They have collaboratively built a hub that builds on the very best technologies in the field and their collective and extensive experience in multi-territory online licensing, data matching, processing and copyright services.

 ICE offers the following services:

-- ICE Operations – providing state of the art online matching and processing services, together with authoritative multi-territorial copyright services.
+- Copyright – providing state of the art online matching and processing services, together with authoritative multi-territorial copyright services.

-- ICE Services – providing business enhancing middle-office services including invoicing, legal support and business intelligence analysis to both Ice Licensing customers and those offering bespoke services, such as Solar, Aresa and PEDL.
+- Online Processing – providing business services including invoicing, legal support and business intelligence analysis.

-- ICE Licensing – providing consolidated licensing of PRS for Music, GEMA and STIM’s multi-territory online rights and options for other rights holders to join the same core licence.
+- Online Licensing – providing consolidated licensing of PRS for Music, GEMA and STIM’s multi-territory online rights, as well as some of the leading independent music publishers and offers options for other rights holders to join the same Core licence.

-The new hub reduces these problems by bringing repertoires together, enabling licensees to obtain one licence for those repertoires and ensuring that the works are recorded on a single, authoritative database.
+The new hub reduces these problems by bringing repertoires together, enabling licensees to obtain one licence for those repertoires, ensuring that the works are recorded on a single, authoritative database.